-Families are infinitely complex and there are many factors to take into account when deciding upon parenting arrangements post separation.
-Shared care arrangements may strike some parents and children as balanced and appealing while at the same time appearing highly disruptive to others.
-Decisions regarding parenting arrangements must be carefully weighed and the best interests of the children teased out and considered.
+Families are infinitely complex and there are many factors to consider when deciding upon parenting arrangements post separation.
+Shared care arrangements may strike some parents and children as balanced and appealing but may appear highly disruptive to others.

+Decisions regarding parenting arrangements must be carefully weighed and the best interests of the child or children teased out and considered.
 Where there is a history of domestic violence or ongoing conflict between parents, shared care arrangements may not be suitable.